citydesert/command-line-cart-create/README.md

 "C:\php\php.exe" index.php %*

-then enter ant command of this
+then enter any command of this

-productList // for a product list createCart // to create invoice list items with a separate space
+productList // for a product list currencyList // return list of currencies offerList // return list of avilable offers createCart // to create invoice list items with a separate space

 Example:
 createCart T-shirt T-shirt shoes jacket createCart --bill-currency=EGP T-shirt T-shirt shoes